MozhnoEst – farm fresh produce in the big city

-The chain-to-be needed a name, obviously.
-With a clear-cut concept, it came pretty easily – Mozhno Est, You Can Eat This.
-There’s a promise of wholesome food in it, but we went further – the value proposition is built on food selection and good service that helps a citizen to have a healthier life style.
-The brand became a verification of the quality of food for shoppers – and gave them a chance to show it off to others as well.
+The chain-to-be obviously needed a name.
+With a clear-cut concept, it came pretty easily: Mozhno Est, which means “You Can Eat This”.
+And although there’s a promise of wholesome food in it, we went further.
+The value proposition is built on food selection and personal service that helps people live healthier lives.
+The brand needed to become a quality statement for shoppers, and let them show off where they shop as well.

-Two corner stones of the new brand were a reliable supply – and service.
-The people on the ground were not staff, they were hosts, like the shopkeepers of old.
-They had to know the value of their venue and be the experts in produce they were selling.
-They had to know where a product comes from.
-The brand owner set a clear target: Mozhno Est wants to become the the best employer in the retail industry.
-We could only concur to this ambition.
+The foundations of the new brand are a reliable supply of farm fresh goods and service.
+The people on the ground are not staff – they are hosts, like the shopkeepers of old.
+They have to know the value of their store and be experts in the goods they are selling.
+They have to know where different products come from.
+To have staff like that, means that it can’t be like working in a giant supermarket.
+So the brand owner set a clear target: MozhnoEst was going to become the best employer in the retail industry.
+We couldn’t have been happier with his ambition.

 Once we figured out the name, a comprehensive identity system for a shop had to be built.
-We had to find a balance – it had to feel more than just another chain grocery shop.
-But it also had to avoid the elitist trap – accessible is the key word for the service concept.
-Mozhno Est makes shopping for fresh farm produce easy, convenient and not too expensive – the benchmark was a cosy market feel in a specialist shop premises.
-It had to become the obvious answer to a question: “Where can I find the freshest bread, veggies and milk?”
+We had to find a balance between making it feel like more than just another grocery chain, while avoiding the elitist trap.
+Accessible became the key word for the service concept.
+MozhnoEst makes shopping for farm fresh produce easy and convenient.
+The benchmark was the cosy market feel of a delicatessen shop.
+MozhnoEst had to become the obvious answer to the question: “Where can I find the freshest bread, veggies and milk?”

-By the end of 2018, the client had opened 5 test shops in St.Petersburg.
+By the end of 2018, our client had opened 5 test shops in St.Petersburg.
 These are meant to be live prototypes, testing both individual locations as well as how the concept works as a chain.
 There are more shops in the pipeline.
-We’re excited to learn the results.
+We’re looking forward to hearing about the results.